IBM-MIL/WatsonWeatherBot/README.md

   `cf push`

-5. Get the credentials such as username and password from both weatherbot-weather and weatherbot-nlc
+5. Get the URL for your app and also credentials such as username and password from both weatherbot-weather and weatherbot-nlc

   `cf env`